 Computer science is the study of the computing process and the fundamental algorithms, structures and languages that underlie that process.
 There is an increasing need for experimental work, and the application of computing science to other fields is unlimited.
 It is this blend of theory and practice that makes computer science so exciting.

 Programming is an indispensable tool in engineering, technology and many other scientific and technical fields.
-However, programming is a means to explore the processes of reasoning that is found between and among several different programming languages.
+However, programming is a means to explore the processes of reasoning that are found between and among several different programming languages.
 Computer science also concentrates on areas such as artificial intelligence, graphics, distributed systems, robotics, machine vision, numerical analysis and applications of computing in other fields.

 The Computer Science Program at Erie Community College provides the coursework necessary for the first two years of a four-year degree in Computer Science.
 The primary goal of the Computer Science curriculum is to prepare students to transfer to four-year institutions as third-year students in a computer science program.